UBC-MDS/Bank_Marketing_Prediction/README.md

     # Build model (Dummy Classifier, Random Forest, Logistic Regression):
     python src/Build_Models.py data/processed/bank-additional-test.csv data/processed/bank-additional-train.csv results

+    # Render the final report in Rmarkdown and html file
+    Rscript -e "rmarkdown::render('doc/bank_marketing_prediction_report.Rmd')"

 Or

 After cloning this GitHub repository and install all necessary dependencies listed below, run the following command in the command prompt/terminal from the root directory of this project to replicate the full analysis and final report:

-	make all
+    `make all`

-To reset the repo to the original state, and delete all results files and report, run the following command at the command prompt/terminal from the root directory of this project:
+To reset the repo to the original state and delete all results files and report, run the following command at the command prompt/terminal from the root directory of this project:

-	make clean
+    `make clean`

 ## Dependencies